lightning/bolts/02-peer-protocol.md

 message, along with the signature for the fundee's version of the commitment transaction.
-Once the fundee learns the funding outpoint, it's able to generate the signature for the funder's version of the commitment transaction and send it over using the `funding_signed` message.
+Once the fundee learns the funding outpoint, it's able to generate the signature for the funder's version of the commitment transaction and send it over using `funding_signed`.

-Once the channel funder receives the `funding_signed` message, it must broadcast the funding transaction to the Bitcoin network.
-After the `funding_signed` message is sent/received, both sides should wait for the funding transaction to enter the blockchain and reach the specified depth (number of confirmations).
-After both sides have sent the `funding_locked` message, the channel is established and can begin normal operation.
-The `funding_locked` message includes information that will be used to construct channel authentication proofs.
+Once the channel funder receives `funding_signed`, it must broadcast the funding transaction to the Bitcoin network.
+After the `funding_signed` is sent/received, both sides should wait for the funding transaction to enter the blockchain and reach the specified depth (number of confirmations).
+After both sides have sent `funding_locked`, the channel is established and can begin normal operation.
+The `funding_locked` includes information that will be used to construct channel authentication proofs.